SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 ```

-We define the primitive `primitiveSmallIntegerAdd` as follows:
+We define a first basic version (without any robutness checks) of the primitive `primitiveSmallIntegerAdd` as follows:

 ```
 CInterpreter >> primitiveSmallIntegerAdd